Ammonwyz/stocks-analysis/README.md

 ## Summary
 1. Advantages and disadvantages of refactoring code in general

-=Advantages=: It runs fast and can analyze big data.
+** Advantages: It runs fast and can analyze big data.

-=Disadvantages=: Code requires high memory and is not easy to read.
+** Disadvantages: Code requires high memory and is not easy to read.

 2. Advantages and disadvantages of the original and refactored VBA script

-=Advantages=:The structure is clear and easy to understand and read when using.
+** Advantages:The structure is clear and easy to understand and read when using.

-=Disadvantages=: Complex to run, slow, not suitable for large amounts of data
+** Disadvantages: Complex to run, slow, not suitable for large amounts of data